Iran slams anti-nuclear weapons treaty as discriminatory

 By Louis Charbonneau

-UNITED NATIONS, Nov 5 Discriminatory implementation of the nuclear Non-Proliferation Treaty (NPT) has left many countries feeling that being a party to the anti-atom bomb pact hinders cooperation in the field atomic energy, Iran's U.N. ambassador said on Monday.
+UNITED NATIONS Discriminatory implementation of the nuclear Non-Proliferation Treaty (NPT) has left many countries feeling that being a party to the anti-atom bomb pact hinders cooperation in the field atomic energy, Iran's U.N. ambassador said on Monday.

 Western diplomats and analysts have long expressed concern that Iran might one day follow North Korea's example and pull out of the NPT and produce a bomb.
 North Korea withdrew from the treaty in 2003 and tested nuclear devices in 2006 and 2009.